 The primary form of interest rate risk for the Group is considered to be repricing risk, which arises from the timing differences in the maturity (for fixed rate) and repricing data (for variable rate) assets and liabilities.
-This is monitored and managed using the Basis point present value (BPV) methodology and is reported to Treasury on a daily basis, to Global Treasury department of the parent, Arab Bank plc, weekly and to ALCO on a monthly basis.
+This is monitored and managed using the Basis point present value (BPV) methodology and is reported to Treasury, to Global Treasury department of the parent, Arab Bank plc, weekly and to ALCO on a monthly basis.